TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Fix those mag refills please

-- Possible balancing for revolver: longer loading time?
-Perhaps even longer than deagle
-	- Because it's really OP with its burst fire mode
-	- 1200 -> 1500.
-At least as long as the scout.

-- Calico longer to reload than bulwark?
-	- 1500 -> 1200
-	- Or just the same

-- Akimbo sn69 are really op, they're better than an SMG
-- balance kek9 against sn69?
-	- Maybe a little more damage, to the point that it just takes one less hit with armor but takes same amount of hits without armor

 - Fixing wallbangs and wall teleportation
 	- A short raycast sensor in front of the player
 		- Detect all convex shapes of walls in front of him